Ambrose Oschwald: Life

 The settlers began going by the name "The Association" and agreed to share everything in common and work without pay, in imitation of the lives of the first Christians as depicted in the Acts of the Apostles.
 This arrangement lasted until 1896.
 The Association built many shops and mills and the community was thriving within just a few years after its start.
 People began practicing many trades, including blacksmithing, carpentry, masonry, shoemaking, woodworking, tailoring, barrel making, rope making, tanning, weaving, brick-making, baking, brewing, and others.
-In preparation for the great move, Oschwald had studied medicine at the University of Munich, thus he served as both the spiritual guide and healer of bodies for the community.
+In preparation for the great move, Oschwald had studied medicine at the Ludwig-Maximilians-Universität München, thus he served as both the spiritual guide and healer of bodies for the community.

 Following a pattern of life seen in some earlier attempts at Christian utopianism, the celibate members of the community lived in two separate communal residences, and their inhabitants came to follow the rule of the Third Order of St. Francis.
 The residence of the men, called the Brothers, was called the Loretto Monastery.
 In 1858 the Sisters were able to occupy the Holy Ghost Convent (familiarly known as the "Pink Convent").
 By 1869, five of the Sisters living in this situation had decided to take formal religious vows.
 They went on to form the Franciscan Sisters of Christian Charity.

 Oschwald died on February 27, 1873, and was buried under the altar at the old St. Ambrose Church at the Loretto Monastery.
 Several years later his body was moved to a shrine near the Loreto Shrine Chapel in the village.

 The Salvatorian Fathers to come to St. Nazianz in 1896, just fifteen years after their founding by Father Francis Mary of the Cross Jordan in Rome.

 The Fathers and Sisters continued to work to improve the holding of the former association, and built St. Ambrose Church in 1898.
 For many years, they operated a minor seminary on the property.